Ariopelta capensis

-Ariopelta capensis is a species of air-breathing land slug, a terrestrial, pulmonate, gastropod mollusk in the family Oopeltidae.
+Ariopelta capensis is a species of air-breathing land slug, a terrestrial, pulmonate, gastropod mollusc in the family Oopeltidae.

 Ariopelta capensis is the type species of the genus Ariopelta.

 Distribution

 Distribution of Ariopelta capensis includes South Africa.

 Ecology

 Ariopelta capensis serves as the second intermediate host for a parasite, the brachylaimid trematode Renylaima capensis.
 Unencysted metacercariae, usually brevicaudate, infect the kidney of Ariopelta capensis and differ from mature cercariae by only a slightly greater size.